cssoul/react-native-trade/demo2/README.md

 2、maby I write wrong styles, the price's position is not right, just like the picture shows.
 ![demo](error1.jpg)

-3、Occasionally, this crash would appear. it happening when I sliding page or click someting.
+3、Occasionally, this crash would appear. it happening when I sliding page or clicking someting.
 ![demo](error2.jpg)

 also, you can see the Tabs can't swipe to left or right.

 ![demo](error3.jpg)